-Port 1 supports 9kHz - 6GHz range input, and 9kHz-10.8/18.6GHz range output.
-The output comes with necessary filtering, and 18.6Ghz model is equipped with a synchronous tuning filter for 6-18.6GHz.
-The receiving channel of PORT 1 just has simple 2 band preselector, whose range is below 500MHz and above 500MHz, respectively.
+Port 1 supports 100kHz - 4/6/10.8/18.6GHz range output, and KC908A/B support 100kHz - 6GHz input.
+The output comes with necessary filtering, and KC908B is equipped with a synchronous tuning filter for 6 - 18.6GHz.
+If the left port comes with a receiving function, only preliminary preselectors are equipped.

-Port 1 is mainly used as an output port, it can output full range RF signals, and the amplitude is higher.
+Port 1 is mainly used as an output port, it can output full range RF signals, and the amplitude is relatively large.

-As for 18.6GHz model, the left port is also used to connect GPS antenna.
+As for KC908B, the left port is also used to connect GPS antenna.